-• Using the Switching Lemma we can prove that PAR $\notin \mathbf{AC}^0$:
+• Using the Switching Lemma we can prove that PAR $\notin AC^0$:

-- Using the Switching Lemma we can prove that PAR $\notin \mathbf{AC}^0$: - Let C an AC^0 circuit, with a polynomial bound on the number of gates, and constant depth. - We randomly restrict more and more variables, and each step will reduce the depth by 1 (since we merge two levels with the same type of gates). - After a constant number of steps, we will have a depth 2 circuit (i.e. a k-DNF or k-CNF). - Such a formula can be made constant by fixing at most k of the variables. - But PAR is not constant under any restriction of less than n variables, so is not in AC^0 .
+- Using the Switching Lemma we can prove that PAR $\notin AC^0$: - Let C an AC^0 circuit, with a polynomial bound on the number of gates, and constant depth. - We randomly restrict more and more variables, and each step will reduce the depth by 1 (since we merge two levels with the same type of gates). - We take the union bound on every gate of a layer. - After a constant number of steps, we will have a depth 2 circuit (i.e. a k-DNF or k-CNF). - Such a formula can be made constant by fixing at most k of the variables. - But PAR is not constant under any restriction of less than n variables, so is not in \mathbf{AC}^0 .